mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 			- "WHERE HAVE YOU BEEN?!"
 			- Setre tells him that Casra and Shinna fled to the northern shore and that the battle was
 			- Lin interrupts them asking for help getting down
-			- Setre goes for Linyu, Kipnu goes for Cas and Lis
+			- Setre goes for Linyu, Kipnu goes for Casra and Shinna

 			- Kelp forest
 			- End with Kipnu hearing hearing "3...2...1" and watching Liffe's craft blast off from beneath surface and drowning